thelc127/CausalEarthNet/README.md

 **Step 4:Causal Analysis and Comparison** <br>

 This step uses the aggregated time series data to perform the two analyses: 1) the PCMCI+ baseline 2) Hypergraph method.
-The goal is to compare their predictive powe (R^2) <br>
+The goal is to compare their predictive power (R^2) <br>

 *4.1 PCMCI+ Baseline Comparison* <br>
 ```src/pcmciplus_baseline.py```